AI-Hypercomputer/xpk/README.md

 # More advanced facts:

+* Workload create has two mutually exclusive ways to override the environment of a workload:
+  *  a `--env` flag to specify each environment variable separately.
+The format is:

+     `--env VARIABLE1=value --env VARIABLE2=value`

-* Workload create accepts a --env-file flag to allow specifying the container's environment from a file.
+  *  a `--env-file` flag to allow specifying the container's environment from a file.
 Usage is the same as Docker's [--env-file flag](https://docs.docker.com/engine/reference/commandline/run/#env)

-    Example File:
+    Example Env File:
     ```shell
     LIBTPU_INIT_ARGS=--my-flag=true --performance=high
     MY_ENV_VAR=hello